Rules and Regulations

 1.9 Teams may be asked to provide pictures of their Soapboxes in advance for the scrutineer’s consideration and for publicity purposes.

-1.10 Teams must make themselves available to attend a Soapbox Scrutineering event, where their carts will be checked for adherence to these rules and road-worthiness.
+1.10 Teams must submit pictures of their cart for scrutineering so their carts can be checked for adherence to these rules and road-worthiness.

-1.12 In addition, your team will be provided with a copy of the disclaimer that you will be required to sign on the race day.
+1.12 In addition, your team will be emailed a copy of the disclaimer that all team members will be required to sign and hand back on the race day.
 It is imperative that you read this prior to the race day.

-1.13 Team members will be issued with a wristband on signing the disclaimer.
+1.13 Teams will be issued with wristbands and cart numbers on receipt of their signed disclaimer form on the day.
 Only people with wristbands will be allowed access to the pit lane.
 Entrants will be allowed up to 5 extra wristbands for friends and family.

-1.14 Your team will also be provided with details of the day itself, with guidance on what time to arrive, access, what you need to bring etc.
+1.14 Your team will also be provided with details of the day itself by email in advance of the event, with guidance on what time to arrive, access, what you need to bring etc.

 1.15 On the race day we would advise you to bring a simple gazebo tent measuring approximately 2.7m x 2.7m for use in your designated pit area.
 They are available for online purchase from around £20.00.